lyslang/vscode-lys/README.md

 - Open the command palette (<kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd>).
 - Search for and select “Developer: Install Extension from Location…”.
-- Navigate to and select the root directory of the repository (`vscode-lys`).
+- Navigate to and select the root directory of the repository (`vscode-lyx`).

 The extension is now installed.

 ## Contributing

-If you would like to contribute to this project, please check out our [contributing guide](https://github.com/lyslang/vscode-lys/blob/main/docs/CONTRIBUTING.md) for detailed information on how to get started.
+If you would like to contribute to this project, please check out our [contributing guide](https://github.com/lyxlang/vscode-lyx/blob/main/docs/CONTRIBUTING.md) for detailed information on how to get started.

 ## License